sts10/blog-hugo/content/post/keepassxc-setup-guide.md

 If you want to view your password, you can click the button with the eye icon on the right.

-Note that KeePassXC has the ability to generate random passwords for us, which we can do by clicking the black die icon, but for now that's outside of the scope of this guide.
+Note that KeePassXC has the ability to generate random passwords for us, which we can do by clicking the black die icon.
+We'll go over that below, but for now let's pretend we're simply storing your existing password.

 Once we've filled in this basic information, we'll click the OK button to save these changes to our database.
 We'll now see our new entry in our database.